alexdlaird/java-ngrok-example-dropwizard/README.md

 }
 ```

 Now Dropwizard can be started by the usual means, setting `ngrok.enabled` in the config to open a tunnel.

-1. Run `mvn clean install` to build the application
+1. Run `make install` to build the application
 1. Start application with `java -jar target/java-ngrok-example-dropwizard-1.0.0-SNAPSHOT.jar server config.yml`
 1. Check the logs for the `ngrok` tunnel's public URL, which should tunnel to  `http://localhost:8080`